ItradeLQ/osticket-prereqs/README.md

 </p>
 <p>
-While creating a virtual machine select your region in which you want your virtual machine to be created, in the image selection box select the windows 10 virtual machine with 2-4 virtual CPUs.
-Make a user name and password and remember it because it will used to connect the remote desktop in the following steps.
+Both Resoruce Group and Virtual Machine should be created in the same region.
+In the image selection box select the windows 10 virtual machine with 4 vCPUs | 16 GiB.
+Make a username and password which will be used to connect the remote desktop in the following steps.
 When creating a virtual machine, allow it to create a new virtual network (Vnet).
 </p>
 <br />
 <p>